U.S. appeals panel appears to side with Fed in 'swipe fee' suit

 “You’re climbing a really steep hill...none of us buy that,” Judge Harry Edwards said to Shannen Coffin, an attorney with Steptoe & Johnson who was representing the retailers.
 The appeals panel did appear open to discussing whether each of the particular costs included by the Fed was appropriate.

 At issue is a section of the 2010 Dodd-Frank law that directs the Fed to limit swipe fees, also known as interchange fees.
-Visa (V.N), MasterCard (MA.N) and other card networks set the levels, which averaged about 44 cents per transaction before Congress intervened.
+Visa, MasterCard and other card networks set the levels, which averaged about 44 cents per transaction before Congress intervened.

 Lawmakers hoped lower fees would trickle down to benefit consumers in the form of lower prices.
 They wanted the limits to account for reasonable costs of debit cards, but to exclude any costs that were not tied to specific debit transactions.